fontsource/fontsource/packages/core/README.md

 `Variable` family suffix; an existing suffix is preserved.
 Source formats are CSS hints such as `woff2`, `woff2-variations`, `truetype`, or `opentype`.

-Rendering uses single-quoted family names, bare URLs and standard format hints.
-URLs containing special characters and legacy variation hints remain quoted.
+Rendering uses single-quoted family names and URLs, with bare standard format hints.
+Legacy variation hints remain quoted.
+CSS string escaping uses cssesc, bundled into the build without an additional runtime dependency.
 `{ minify: true }` produces compact CSS directly, including through `generateCSS` and the asset generators.
 The CLI bundles this pure entrypoint into its browser and CommonJS builds without loading font-processing modules.